campelo/documentation/drafts/angular/readme.md

 ---

-Here are a list of links that can help you to improve your angular skills.
+Here's a list of links that can help you to improve your angular skills.
 - https://www.ganatan.com/tutorials
 - https://guide-angular.wishtack.io/
 - https://docs.microsoft.com/fr-ca/visualstudio/javascript/tutorial-asp-net-core-with-angular?view=vs-2022